Definition

 How is CFS/ME managed conventionally?

-Many patients benefit from a combination of activity management, gradual exercise therapy and cognitive behavioural therapy.
+Many patients benefit from a combination of activity management, exercise therapy and psychological therapies.
 Some people also find mindfulness and other mind-body therapies helpful.

 Some people benefit from medications such as amitriptyline, a tricyclic antidepressant, even if their mood is stable.
 The other medications are prescribed to manage the symptoms (painkillers for headaches, anti-sickness for nausea etc.)